Double Chocolate Chunk Muffins with a perfect fluffy crumb and soft cracked tops!

 Spoon the batter evenly into the prepared muffin cups about 3/4 full.
 Top with the remaining chocolate chunks.

-Let muffins cool slightly in the pan (about 10 minutes) then transfer to a wire rack to cool completely.
+Let your chocolate muffins cool slightly in the pan (about 10 minutes) then transfer to a wire rack to cool completely.
 Don’t leave them in the hot pan for too long as they will continue cooking and dry out!

-- BUTTERMILK: Make your own!
+• Buttermilk: Make your own!
 Start with 3 teaspoons of white vinegar or lemon juice in a measuring jug.
 Pour milk into the same jug until you’ve reached 3/4 cup.
 Give it a good stir and let it sit on your bench for a couple of minutes until it semi-curdles.

-HOW DO YOU KEEP CHOCOLATE MUFFINS MOIST?
+HOW LONG DO CHOCOLATE MUFFINS LAST?

 Cool your chocolate muffins completely on a wire rack.
-Transfer them to a resealable plastic bag and seal, getting as much air out of the bag as you can.
+Transfer them to a resealable plastic bag, getting as much air out of the bag as you can.
 Place them in an airtight container or bread box to store in your cupboard for up to 2 days, or refrigerate for up top 4 days.
 You can also place them on a plate and cover with plastic wrap.

 MORE MUFFIN RECIPES